VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/Exercise 5 Low_Level_API_Dropper/Exercise 5: Low_Level_API_Dropper.md

 4. Create and run a staged x64 meterpreter listener with msfconsole.
 5. Run your compiled .exe and verify that a stable command and control channel opens.
 ### Analyse Low-Level-Dropper
-6. Use the Visual Studio tool dumpbin to analyze the compiled Low-Level-Dropper.
+6. Use the Visual Studio tool **dumpbin** to analyze the compiled Low-Level-Dropper.
 Is the result what you expected?
-7. Use the API Monitor to analyze the compiled Low-Level-Dropper in the context of the four APIs used.
+7. Use the tool **API Monitor** to analyze the compiled Low-Level-Dropper in the context of the four APIs used.
 Is the result what you expected?
-8. Use the x64dbg debugger to analyze the compiled Low-Level-Dropper: from which module and location are the syscalls from the four APIs used being executed?
+8. Use the debugger **x64dbg** to analyze the compiled Low-Level-Dropper: from which module and location are the syscalls from the four APIs used being executed?
 Is the result what you expected?

 ## SysWhispers 3
 Again, we need to implement the code for the four native APIs we use, but unlike the Medium_Level dropper, we do not load the corresponding syscalls from ntdll.dll.
 Instead, we want to implement the necessary code directly in our Low-Level-Dropper.
 Therefore we have to create the corresponding code or files with the tool SysWhispers3 from [**@KlezVirus**](https://twitter.com/KlezVirus).
 To create the necessary code in context of our Low-Level-Dropper you can use the following command with SysWhispers.
 Because we work with the MSVC compiler in Visual Studio we choose for the -c parameter msvc.